rjanjua/React-Testing-Guide/README.md

 Property based testing comes from the functional programming paradigm.
 Quickcheck, a property based testing library developed for haskell, has inspired many implementations in other languages, including javascript.

 There are two main implementations in javascript: [jsverify](https://github.com/jsverify/jsverify), and [testcheck](https://github.com/leebyron/testcheck-js).
-I prefer testcheck as it was simpler to use and easier to read, for me at least.
+I prefer testcheck as it is simpler to use and easier to read, for me at least.

-Example:
+You can check out the [property based testing example](/web-example/tests/property-based.test.js).

+We have a simple component which takes an input property and squares it.
+Our test checks that the property, that all displayed values are greater than or equal to zero, holds for a range of values between -infinity and inifinity.

+This test  uncovered an input that I hadn't accounted for: NaN.

+It is possible to generate far more complex inputs with the input generator.
+Check out [the docs](http://leebyron.com/testcheck-js/api) for more details.

 ---

 ### Model based testing

 This is another generative testing method.
 Not popularised except in safety critical industries and no javascript implementations of this exist.
-It will be useful for react (and even more general) testing.
-I will draw up a simple POC of it with the Wow component and update this section accordingly.
+It may be useful for react (and even more general) testing.
+I will draw up a simple POC of it with a larger React component.

 ---
 references: